Buy-Sell Agreement Enforcement

-When a business owner is ready to sell the business or has to due to disability, illness, or retirement, a buy-sell agreement outlines how the business is to be sold.
-The agreement provides a formula for the company’s ownership team to follow when selling a company or the share that belongs to the partner who is disabled, deceased, retired, or simply wants to exit the company.
-The share may be sold to shareholders, proprietors, partners, or a key employee.
+When a business owner is ready to sell the business or has to due to disability, illness or retirement, a buy-sell agreement outlines how the business is to be sold.
+The agreement provides a formula for the company’s ownership team to follow when selling a company or the share that belongs to the partner who is disabled, deceased or retired, or simply wants to exit the company.
+The share may be sold to shareholders, proprietors, partners or a key employee.
 In the event of a sale due to a partner’s death, the deceased individual’s estate must agree to the sale.

 A buy-sell agreement can be used to ensure that all shares of a company stay in the possession of partners and shareholders in the company, rather than potentially becoming property of partners’ former spouses and beneficiaries.
 When a partner exits a company due to personal bankruptcy, his or her share of a company could potentially become bank-owned property or be subject to control by his or her creditors.

 With a buy-sell agreement, a company’s ownership team can keep the company under control in the event of a:

 - Loss of interest in continuing with the company on a partner’s part

 The buy-sell agreement can act as an exit strategy for a company’s partners and shareholders.
 It can also provide conflict resolution guidelines before conflicts occur, which can make resolution a faster, less stressful process for all parties involved.
 For a company that anticipates senior members eventually retiring, a buy-sell agreement can be part of an ownership succession plan.

 Terms that should be in your Buy-Sell Agreement